 In its final form, the stair itself is a site to behold.
 Twelve applications of high-gloss oil paint create a sculptural centerpiece, while a custom brass light fixture mimics its captivating form.
 At the landing above, a trio of vintage finds counteract the stair’s contemporary presence, providing a juxtaposition that Fernandez strikes often.
 “Adding vintage to the mix ensures a universally timeless feel,” he says, pointing to pieces like the dining room’s azure Max Ingrand chandelier.
 There and throughout, Fernandez pulled blue and gray palette notes directly from the Hudson River, creating a calming effect that reiterates the view.

 Notably, by Manhattan standards the penthouse is sizable, but not giant.
 “The project was an exercise in maximizing space,” insists Bogen.
 The first floor’s full-height doors create volume by carrying the eye up, an island separates the dining and kitchen areas while hiding a television and warming drawers, and a raised counter in the kitchen provides another spot to eat.
-Spatial considerations extend to the outdoor deck as well, where Fernandez arranged three separate ‘rooms’—a lounge section, dining area and sunbathing space.
-He even managed to sneak in a hot tub and outdoor shower.
+Spatial considerations extend to the outdoor terrace—a verdant aerie designed by landscape architect Britt Zuckerman—where Fernandez arranged three separate ‘rooms’—a lounge section, dining area and sunbathing space.
+The team even managed to sneak in a hot tub and outdoor shower.

 It goes without saying that impeccable consideration applied to every detail.
 One encapsulating example: the powder room, which was fabricated as an architectural cabinet.
 This pivot meant the team could follow tolerances found in millwork, setting the wall at 3-inch thick versus the standard 6.5-inch, thus saving critical room.
 “This home is one of the best-crafted spaces we’ve built,” says Fernandez, adding, “When you assemble a group of experts as we had here, the results will push the limits—and be exceptional.”